 What is Vitamin A?

-Vitamin A, (retinol, carotene) is a fat soluble nutrient that we derive solely from dietary sources.
+Vitamin A, (retinol, carotene) is a fat-soluble nutrient that we derive solely from dietary sources.
 It is responsible for a myriad of functions in a vast number of tissues from the eye, to the ovary, to the heart.
-Historically, nutrition from diet, coupled with the old wives tales of good health, carrots for eye sight, cod liver oil for all that ails you, were all that were needed to maintain healthy levels of Vitamin A in most individuals.
-However, with the increase in processed foods, modern farming, intense use of herbicides and pesticides and the general replacement of the old wives nutritional wisdom with pharmaceuticals, many men, women, and children are vitamin A deficient and likely do not even know it.
+Historically, nutrition from diet, coupled with the old wives’ tales of good health, carrots for eyesight, and cod liver oil for all that ails you, were all that were needed to maintain healthy levels of Vitamin A in most individuals.
+However, with the increase in processed foods, modern farming, intense use of herbicides and pesticides, and the general replacement of the old wives’ nutritional wisdom with pharmaceuticals, many men, women, and children are vitamin A deficient and likely do not even know it.
 The WHO estimates vitamin A deficiency in 19 million pregnant women and 150 million children worldwide.
-When Vitamin A deficiency reaches its nadir night blindness, maternal mortality, difficulty fighting infections are common.
-In women, the first signs of vitamin A deficiency may be unrecongnized and include fibroids or endometrosis.
-Earlier signs of vitamin A deficiency in women could also be the mennorhagia (heavy menstrual bleeding) that often precedes fibroid or endometriosis diagnosis, but research is lacking here, or even genital warts of the common HPV strains.
+When Vitamin A deficiency reaches its nadir night blindness, maternal mortality, and difficulty fighting infections are common.
+In women, the first signs of vitamin A deficiency may be unrecognized and include fibroids or endometriosis.
+Earlier signs of vitamin A deficiency in women could also be menorrhagia (heavy menstrual bleeding) that often precedes fibroid or endometriosis diagnosis, but research is lacking here, or even genital warts of the common HPV strains.

 Retinoic Acid, Progesterone and Estrogen Metabolism

 With many women’s health conditions too much estradiol at the tissue level is at the root.
-Estradiol is an excitatory hormone and tells our cells to go forth and prosper.
-Progesterone, depending upon the tissue and the relative values of each circulating hormone, can work synergistically to enhance estradiol’s actions or it can shut it down entirely via the upregulation of a specific estradiol metabolizing enzyme called 17 beta hydroxysteroid dehydrogenase type 2 (17B -HSD2).
+Estradiol is an excitatory hormone that tells our cells to go forth and prosper.
+Progesterone, depending upon the tissue and the relative values of each circulating hormone can work synergistically to enhance estradiol’s actions or it can shut it down entirely via the upregulation of a specific estradiol metabolizing enzyme called 17 beta-hydroxysteroid dehydrogenase type 2 (17B -HSD2).
 When these enzyme levels are high, more estradiol is converted to estrone.
 Since estrone is a less potent estrogen than estradiol, metabolism of estradiol to estrone somewhat inactivates the estrogen and slows cell proliferation.
-When the enzyme levels are low, more estradiol remains and cell growth is enhanced.
-Vitamin A or retinoic acid mediates the progesterone dependent activation of this enzyme, effectively regulating estradiol concentrations locally.
-Too little retinoic acid or a disrupted retinoic acid pathway and estradiol is not converted to estrone – e.g it is not inactivated.
+When the enzyme levels are low, more estradiol remains, and cell growth is enhanced.
+Vitamin A or retinoic acid mediates the progesterone-dependent activation of this enzyme, effectively regulating estradiol concentrations locally.
+Too little retinoic acid or a disrupted retinoic acid pathway and estradiol is not converted to estrone – e.g. it is not inactivated.
 Cell proliferation dominates, while normal cell death or apoptosis is reduced.
-Fibroids, tumors or endometriosis ensue.
+Fibroids, tumors, or endometriosis ensue.

 What Causes Low Retinoic Acid or Reduced Functioning?